-Yes, flushable kitty litter is the eco-friendly alternative to traditional kitty litter, which is not at all good for the environment.
-It is made out of biodegradable materials and flushing it down the toilet means that you don’t have to use plastic bags to dispose of it in the trash.
+Flushable kitty litter is an eco-friendly alternative to traditional litter, which is unsuitable for the environment.
+It is made of biodegradable materials, and flushing it down the toilet means you don’t have to use plastic bags to dispose of it in the trash.

-While it might seem that at least from an ecological standpoint flushable kitty litter is the better choice, according to Treehugger.com, the issue is far more complicated that it might seem initially.
-Up until the biodegradable litter is flushed, everything is ok, but the flushing is just the beginning.
+While it might seem that, at least from an ecological standpoint, flushable kitty litter is the better choice, according to Treehugger.com, the issue is far more complicated than it might seem initially.
+Everything is ok until the biodegradable litter is flushed, but the flushing is just the beginning.

 The intermediary hosts of Toxoplasma gondii include a wide range of mammals and rodents (including humans).
-They become contaminated when they ingest soil, water, and plant material contaminated with oocytes.
-Find out more about the life cycle and the means of transmission for Toxoplasma from the CDC website or watch this video if you want to go into more detail.
+They become contaminated when soil, water, and plant material contaminated with oocytes are ingested.
+Find out more about the life cycle and transmission means for Toxoplasma from the CDC website or watch this video to go into more detail.

-Only a very small part of house cats are contaminated with this parasite because the vast majority of them are not exposed to it.
-House cats don’t usually hunt so they can’t eat the intermediary hosts of Toxoplasma.
-Cats that spend time outdoors, on the other hand, do have the chance to hunt mice or small birds, which could be carrying the parasite.
+Only a tiny part of house cats are contaminated with this parasite because most are not exposed to it.
+House cats don’t usually hunt, so they can’t eat the intermediary hosts of Toxoplasma.
+On the other hand, cats that spend time outdoors have the chance to hunt mice or small birds, which could be carrying the parasite.

-Aside from Toxoplasma gondii, cat poop may also carry a multitude of other parasites and bacteria into the waterways.
-The main issue is that the purification system is equipped to clear the typical pathogens found in human fecal waste, not pet waste as well.
-So flushing kitty litter is not safe for your pipes, your septic tank, or the environment.
+Aside from Toxoplasma gondii, cat poop may carry many other parasites and bacteria into the waterways.
+The main issue is that the purification system is equipped to clear the typical pathogens in human fecal waste, not pet waste.
+So flushing kitty litter is unsafe for your pipes, septic tank, and the environment.

 The Cons of Using Flushable Kitty Litter